grossqx/wormhole/README.md

 - Defines and serves **node configurations** to the installer **clients**
 - Serves configuration updates to the live **nodes**
 - Monitors system state of existing Raspberry Pi **nodes**
-- Handles logging

 ## 3. Node

-**wormhole** - Management Utility bash script.
+**wormhole** - Management utility bash script.
 Handles administrative functions and provides commands to manually manage docker stacks and environment, backups, updates, migration and configuration changes.

 **wormholeinstalld.service** - Installs everything else and disables itself in the end.
-Logs the installation process to both client and server.
+Sends logs of the installation process to the server.

 **wormholed.service** - Main background daemon.
-Handles telemetry reporting to the server and manages routine checks on every reboot.
+Handles telemetry reporting to the server and routine checks on every reboot.

 ### Hardware: